-- Reintegration meetings - > Daily or weekly contact with the Head of Year - > A report card with personalised behaviour goals - A Pupil Support Plan
+□ Daily or weekly contact with the Head of Year

+A report card with personalised behaviour goals A Pastoral Support Plan

-11. Pupil transition
+11. Student transition

-11.1 Inducting incoming pupils
+11.1 Inducting incoming students

-The school will support incoming pupils to meet behaviour standards by offering an induction process to familiarise them with the behaviour policy and the wider school culture.
+The school will support incoming students to meet behaviour standards by offering an induction process to familiarise them with the behaviour policy and the wider school culture.

-11.2 Preparing outgoing pupils for transition
+11.2 Preparing outgoing students for transition

-To ensure a smooth transition to the next year, pupils have transition sessions with their new teacher(s).
+To ensure a smooth transition to the next year, students have transition sessions with their new teacher(s).
 In addition, staff members hold transition meetings.

-To ensure behaviour is continually monitored and the right support is in place, information related to pupil behaviour issues may be transferred to relevant staff at the start of the term or year.
+To ensure behaviour is continually monitored and the right support is in place, information related to student behaviour issues may be transferred to relevant staff at the start of the term or year.